NijiDigital/gyro/README.md

 ```
 </details>

-Furthermore, it's possible to add custom annoatations to your fields.
+Furthermore, it's possible to add custom annotations to your fields.
 To do that, simply add the key/value pair to the UserInfos of the attribute to annotate:

 | Key | Value |